yomajo/Amazon-Accounting-Report/README.md

 The firm calculates sales from Amazon market place based on VAT (value added tax) region and currency segments.

-Report takes an export text file from Amazon and prepares a flexible Accounting Report.
+Program takes an export text file from Amazon and prepares a flexible Accounting Report in `xlsx` format.

 Project is heavily based on [previous work](https://github.com/yomajo/Amazon-Orders-Parser).